National Association of Broadcasters: Censorship

+After the outbreak of World War II in Europe in 1939, the National Association of Broadcasters forced the cancellation of Golden Hour, the radio show of Charles Coughlin.

 In 1952, the NAB created the Code of Practices for Television Broadcasters, which banned profanity, the negative portrayal of family life, irreverence for God and religion, illicit sex, drunkenness and biochemical addiction, presentation of cruelty, detailed techniques of crime, the use of horror for its own sake, and the negative portrayal of law enforcement officials, among others.
 It was enforced by a committee appointed by President of the NAB.

 After the courts struck down the Code as unconstitutional in 1983, the NAB board of directors issued a brief "Statement of Principles of Radio and Television Broadcasters" that encourages broadcasters to "exercise responsible and careful judgment" in the selection of material relating to violence, drug abuse, and sex.

-On March 1, 2022 the NAB called "on broadcasters to cease carrying any state-sponsored programming with ties to the Russian government" in response to the Russian invasion of Ukraine the week prior.
+On March 1, 2022, the NAB called "on broadcasters to cease carrying any state-sponsored programming with ties to the Russian government" in response to the Russian invasion of Ukraine the week prior.

+In May 2024, Film actor Robert De Niro was scheduled to accept a leadership award from the National Association of Broadcasters, but the group rescinded the award after De Niro spoke out against Donald Trump outside the Trump's criminal trial in New York where he was convicted of 34 felonies.